NusaSpot/.github/profile/README.md

 cross-entropy loss.
 For evaluation matrix, model uses accuracy with 20 epochs for training.

 ### Pretrained Model
+The base model, MobileNetV2, pretrained on the ImageNet dataset.
 This pre-training empowers the model with a strong understanding of common visual representations, forming a strong foundation for transferring learning to specific tasks such as image recognition or detection.

 ## Development Reference
    - Template Landing Page: https://bootstrapmade.com/